-Reply to comments on your social media posts, and upvote or like their content.
+Reply to comments on your social media posts and even Facebook ads comments, and upvote or like their content.
 This incentivizes them to engage with your content more often and helps you develop rapport with such followers over time.
 You will also be able to gain more followers on platforms like Instagram, Twitter, and Facebook if you’re more attentive and engaging yourself.
 And more followers mean a better reputation and wider audience reach.
 Also, the more followers you have, the more likely you are to have loyal supporters who will engage with you.
+Using online video maker you can post attention-grabbing video content that can help you increase the number of your followers.
 Well engaged followers make for great leads – given you’ve already nurtured them through your content, making them more likely to convert.

 Up until this point, we’ve talked about engaging with your followers and other users on social platforms who might look up to you as an influencer.
 But what do you do when your prospect is a much more influential figure?
 They’re not as likely to follow or engage with your content as much – because they probably consume tons of other content just like it.
 This is especially true if you’re selling to enterprise customers with higher ticket prices.
 In such cases, don’t hesitate to reach out to them on their messages or Direct Messages(DMs).